 These clients generally communicate with a Sourcegraph instance (either https://sourcegraph.com or a private customer instance) through our GraphQL API.
 There are also a small number of REST endpoints for specific use-cases.

 Our backend is composed of multiple services:

-zoekt-indexserver and zoekt-webserver provide indexed search.
-It is written in Go.
+- zoekt-indexserver and zoekt-webserver provide indexed search.
+They are written in Go.

-Here are some guides to help you understand how multiple systems fit together:
+Here are some references to help you understand how multiple systems fit together: